Photo Credit: Erin Kirby

 Participatory Budgeting, and the $1M Allocation to the Dog Run:

 A million dollars sounds like a lot of money, and it is.
 Many people have asked us “Why will it cost so much?”.
 There are several reasons for this.
 One is that it is a public project, and public projects (especially in New York City) can cost significantly more than private projects.
-Indeed, 1-million dollars is quite comparable to other parks projects. $1.5M was allocated towards a dog run in East Elmhurst. $750,000 has been allocated for new water fountains and gaming tables in Astoria Park by the Councilman this year.
+Indeed, 1-million dollars is quite comparable to other parks projects. $1.5M was allocated towards a dog run in East Elmhurst. $750,000 has been allocated for new water fountains and gaming tables in Astoria Park by the Councilman.
 There plenty of additional examples as well.

 How dog runs benefit non-dog owners:

 Dogs need exercise.
-Given so many Astorians are not fortunate enough to have a yard, Astoria’s dogs and dog owners must find other ways to exercise their dogs.
-When there is a dog run in the community, many dog owners prefer to bring their dogs their.
+Given many Astorians are not fortunate enough to have a yard, Astoria’s dogs and dog owners must find other ways to exercise their dogs.
+When there is a dog run in the community, many dog owners prefer to bring their dogs there.
 It provides exercise for the dogs, and socialization time for dogs and people.
 Just like human parents socialize with other parents at the playground, dog parents socialize with other dog parents.
 But the fact that dog runs become a hub of activity for dog owners also has a trickle down effect for those without dogs.

 More space for humans in local parks: A dog run in Astoria provides an additional option for somewhere to exercise and socialize Astoria dogs.
 We believe this will take some of the dogs out of Astoria Park during the day; especially those who are off-leash.
 This will leave more room for humans to enjoy the park!

 Well exercised dogs make better neighbors: When dogs get enough exercise, they are calmer.
-A calmer dog is a quieter dog (less barking, less running around in the apartment above you), a more well behaved dog, and a dog more receptive to training (which has long term benefits).
+A calmer dog is a quieter dog (less barking, less running around in the apartment above you), a more well behaved dog, and a dog more receptive to training (which also has long term benefits).
 When your furry neighbor has a place to get all that energy out, they are simply better neighbors!

 Astoria Dog Owners Association is invested in our community.
 Our whole community.